abirismyname/github-copilot-metrics-mcp-server/README.md

 ## Examples

-Here are some example prompts you can use with this GitHub Copilot MCP server:
+Here are some example prompts you can use with this GitHub Copilot Metrics MCP server:

 ### Getting Usage Metrics